shakfu/awesome-audio/README.md

 - **[csd](https://github.com/jacobjoaquin/csd)** - Csound CSD Preprocessor

 - **[csound-expression](https://hackage.haskell.org/package/csound-expression)** - Csound-expression is a framework for creation of computer music.
-It's a Haskell library to make Csound much more friendly.
-It generates Csound files out of Haskell code.

 - **[ctcsound](https://csound.com/docs/ctcsound/)** - ctcsound is a Python module which wraps the C functions of the Csound API.